eronmiranda/art-portfolio/README.md

 ### ⚡ **Safari Performance Issues**

 **Problem:** Smooth animations in Firefox became choppy on Safari, affecting 50% of users
-**Solution:** Implemented browser-specific optimization strategies and reduced animation complexity without sacrificing visual impact
+**Solution:** Reduced animation complexity without sacrificing visual impact and removed the use of Motion in images

 ### 📊 **Content Management Complexity**